qgis/QGIS-Enhancement-Proposals/qep-412-3d-primitive-edition.md

 * select the active layer to edit (any QgsVectorLayer).
 The new features will be saved in this layer
 * click on the edit button of the 3D view, the 3D arrangement operation toolbar is enabled
 * click a button to select the operation map tool, the map tool user input dialog is displayed
-* first, the user have to select 1 entity
-  * entity can be selected using the 2D main window by any available method
-  * entity can also be selected in the 3D view by picking them on screen, using Shift/Ctrl modifiers to add or remove entities from the selection
+* first, the user have to select 1 entity, using Shift/Ctrl modifiers to add or remove entities from the selection
 * If an arbitrary plane is chosen, it must be defined by selecting three points in the 3D view
 * the user validates the operation using the validate button in the dialog or by pressing the ENTER key
 * since the map tool is still active, the user can apply the same operation again